Solana-MobileConnect/.github/profile/README.md

 ## What is the goal?

-Users should always have the option to use their mobile wallet -- no matter where their dApp is running.
+**Users should always have the option to use their mobile wallet -- no matter where their dApp is running.**

-For example, it should be possible to run a dApp on a desktop computer (even one that isn't yours) and still be able to safely interact with it.
+For example, it should be possible to **run a dApp on a desktop computer** (even one that isn't yours) and still be able to safely interact with it.

-For the user, this means that they can store their keys safely in their mobile wallet.
-It is more convenient since it e.g. allows you to manage a dApp on a larger monitor.
+For the user, this means that they can store their keys **safely** in their mobile wallet.
+It is also more **convenient** since it e.g. allows you to manage a dApp on a larger monitor.

 ## How does it work?

-The core component of Solana MobileConnect is a session server that manages login and transaction sessions.
+The core component of Solana MobileConnect is a **session server** that manages login and transaction sessions.
 It does most of the heavy lifting.

 Here's the flow of a transaction initiated by the user: